leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

 Simple Deform Modifier
 **********************

-The *Simple Deform* modifier allows easy application of a simple deformation to an object.
+The *Simple Deform* modifier allows the application of a simple deformation to an object.
 Meshes, lattices, curves, surfaces and texts are supported objects.
-The deformation is a either a rotation (Twist, Bend) or a scaling (Taper, Stretch).
+The deformation is either a rotation (Twist, Bend) or a scaling (Taper, Stretch).
 The amount of deformation is specified by the Deform Angle (rotation) or Deform Factor (scaling).

 .. figure:: /images/modeling_modifiers_deform_simple-deform_intro.png